 Proposal for a New Future

-The harsh economic realities of museum use prompted a preservation wake-up call.
-Whitman House is faced with an all too common dilemma posed at house museums: inadequate funding, declining attendance, aging boards and mounting maintenance costs.
+Whitman House was faced with common dilemmas posed at house museums across the U.S. today: lack of financial support from the public and private sectors , unreliable visitation, engagement younger audiences and mounting maintenance and repair costs.
 PRI, town officials, and friends began to explore a more economically sustainable future for the building.
 On June 18, Lincoln’s Town Council approved moving forward to negotiate terms and conditions for a new chapter for the house.
-The Town would turn over control to PRI.
-PRI would use its Revolving Fund to conduct desperately need repairs, ensuring that Whitman House is ready to embark on its next century.
-PRI is exploring new uses to repay its Revolving Fund investment, including as a single-family residence and a vacation stay rental in partnership with another New England non-profit preservation organization.
+The Town would consider turning over control of the property to PRI.
+PRI would use its Revolving Fund to conduct repairs, ensuring that Whitman House is ready to embark on its next century.
+PRI is exploring new uses to repay its Revolving Fund investment, including as a single-family residence and a vacation stay rental in partnership with The Landmark Trust.
 All parties share the goal to develop a sustainable preservation pathway for Whitman’s House future.